Luxembourg country profile

 1920 - Luxembourg joins the League of Nations.

-1940-44 - Luxembourg is again occupied by Germany during Second World War.
+1940-44 - Luxembourg is again occupied by Germany during World War Two.

-1957 - Luxembourg becomes founder member of the European Economic Community, a fore-runner of the European Union.
+1957 - Luxembourg becomes founder member of the European Economic Community (now the European Union) which comes into effect in January 1958.

 2000 - Crown Prince Henri becomes Grand Duke of Luxembourg on the abdication of his father, Jean.